 “Back about a year and a half to two years ago, the maturities switched from being seen, particularly on the transaction side of the business, as a concern, to an opportunity,” he says.

 At the end of 2015, according to MBA numbers, nearly $1.7 trillion of non-bank loans counted as outstanding.
 These were mostly loans in the Commercial Mortgage-Backed Securities (CMBS) market, underwritten by the GSEs (Fannie Mae, Freddie Mac, etc.) and made by the life companies.
+While this is the most common form of a property loan, some people turned to colorado private money lenders, or whichever is applicable in their state, to be able to afford real estate.
 Of that $1.7 trillion, $183 billion was to mature in 2016 and $208 billion in 2017.

 Going back to before 2015, those numbers were bigger than they are now, says Woodwell.
 “But, as loans have been paid down or refinanced at sales transactions, those balances have been coming down.
 As a result, the 2016 numbers are right on par with what was maturing in the year 2010.”

 As noted by Holmes, a lot of the concern was with CMBS.
 Again, according to the MBA, about 20 percent of outstanding CMBS loans were set to mature in 2016 and another 20 percent in 2017.
 That’s a very large percentage at least compared to the GSE loans, where only about 2 percent of outstanding loans were set to mature in 2016.

 “There are very different influences on different types of loans in different parts of the market,” says Woodwell.
 “If a loan doesn’t prepay, and maturity comes, that’s a situation in which we will likely see that loan having difficulty in the refinancing process, whether it was because of property fundamentals, values, or underwriting.”